Policy Language Edit

 Default Keyword

 The default keyword allows policies to define a default value for documents produced by rules with Complete Definitions.
-The default value is used when all of the rules sharing the same name are undefined.
+The default value is used when all the rules sharing the same name are undefined.

 For example: